LangProc/langproc-cw/docs/c_compiler.md

 > root@host:/workspaces/langproc-YYYY-cw-XXX# spike --isa=rv32gc pk test
 ```

-The last command should produce an exit code `0`, which can be verified like:
+The last command should produce an exit code `0`, which can be verified immediately after running the command like so:

 ```console
 > root@host:/workspaces/langproc-YYYY-cw-XXX# echo $?